IDMNYU/audiolab/docs/synths.md

 <img src = "./img/TTSH_1_6.png" height="750px" title="ADSR/AR" alt="ADSR/AR">

-The envelope generator on the ARP 2600 creates control voltage signals that rise and fall in response to a trigger.
+The envelope generator on the TTSH creates control voltage signals that rise and fall in response to a trigger.
 These are used for amplitude curves, filter curves, etc. This module generates no audio, but can be used with other modules to process audio (e.g. through the FM inputs on the VCOs or the CV input on the VCA).
 The top half of the module controls an ADSR (attack/decay/sustain/release) envelope with sliders to control each stage of the envelope.
 The bottom half controls a simple AR (attack/release) envelope with two sliders instead of four.
 Both envelopes are 'fired' through the same trigger mechanism and cannot be controlled independently: there is a button for manual firing, as well as a jack for an external trigger.
 There are output jacks for each envelope, as well as utility jacks outputting voltage from the keyboard - a 'gate' output (voltage high on key down, voltage low on key up) and a 'trigger' output (a voltage pulse on key down).
 - *Default input* - the envelope generators can be controlled via the Keyboard Gate/Trig inputs (with the toggle switch in the up position) or a second voltage jack, with a default wired connection to the sample-and-hold output.
 - *Default output* - the ADSR output is wired by default to FM inputs on all 3 VCOs, as well as a CV input on the VCF.
 Both ADSR and AR outputs are wired by default to control inputs on the VCA.